FlatLands: Generative Floormap Completion From a Single Egocentric View: Results and Discussion

 \Cref{tab:main_results_ioubest} reports UMR, IoU, and F1 (mean$\pm$std) on $\MaskEval$.
 Among deterministic predictors on the ID split, UNet and PConv UNet lead, while LaMa trails---consistent with adversarial training trading distortion for perceptual realism~\cite{Blau2018PerceptionDistortion}.
 The trivial All Floor baseline reaches IoU comparable to LaMa because high floor prevalence (${\sim}0.80$; \cref{supp:label_balance}) inflates IoU for optimistic guesses (\cref{sec:evaluation}); NN Propagation ranks lower because nearest-neighbor copying replicates boundary pixels, lowering recall.

-With oracle best-of-$K$ selection ($K{=}4$), all stochastic generators surpass every deterministic predictor, confirming that posterior sampling recovers higher-fidelity completions.
+\paragraph{Oracle diagnosis.} With oracle best-of-$K$ selection ($K{=}4$), all stochastic generators surpass every deterministic predictor, confirming that posterior sampling recovers higher-fidelity completions.
 Method ordering is stable despite per-scene variance, with stochastic best-of-$K$ reducing UMR furthest.
 Oracle selection is a standard diagnostic for posterior coverage~\cite{kohl2018probunet,gneiting2007proper}; the oracle-free MES in \cref{tab:sampling_results} confirms the same ranking without privileged access to the ground truth.
 On the OOD split (ScanNet++), all methods improve in IoU and the ID ranking is preserved (\cref{supp:expanded_metrics}), validating cross-source generalization.
 Since ScanNet++ contains room geometries and capture conditions unseen during training, the preserved ranking indicates that learned layout priors transfer across architectural styles rather than overfitting to source-specific artifacts.
 Additional quantitative analysis is reported in~\cref{supp:additional_quant}. \Cref{tab:sampling_results} shows FM+XAttn achieves the best MES on both splits, with Flow Matching and Diffusion close behind and LaMa-Ensemble trailing.
 Mean-of-$K$ IoU is nearly identical across continuous generators, so differences lie in calibration rather than posterior mean accuracy; FM+XAttn trades slightly higher variance for improved calibration.
+Fig.~\ref{fig:umr_rcond} plots UMR against $r_{\mathrm{cond}}$ for all methods as a reliability analysis.

 \paragraph{Boundary variance.} Following Cheng \etal~\cite{boundary}, we partition unobserved floor pixels into an interior set $\Omega_{\mathrm{int}}$ (${\ge}7$\,px from GT non-floor) and a boundary set $\Omega_{\mathrm{bnd}}$ (within $7$\,px of a floor--non-floor transition; justification in \cref{supp:boundary_radius}).
 A calibrated sampler should produce near-zero variance on $\Omega_{\mathrm{int}}$; boundary variance reflects genuine layout ambiguity.
 FM+XAttn attains $\bar{\sigma}^{2}_{\mathrm{int}}\!=\!6{\times}10^{-5}$, $\bar{\sigma}^{2}_{\mathrm{bnd}}\!=\!0.037$ (ratio~${\sim}600{\times}$), concentrating uncertainty at boundaries.
 LaMa-Ensemble yields $\bar{\sigma}^{2}_{\mathrm{int}}{=}0.052$ and $\bar{\sigma}^{2}_{\mathrm{bnd}}{=}0.125$ (ratio $2.4{\times}$): its interior variance is ${\sim}880{\times}$ larger than that of FM+XAttn, indicating seed-level divergence rather than posterior ambiguity (see \cref{fig:lama_ens_comparison}).
 FM+XAttn thus localizes uncertainty to genuinely ambiguous boundaries, whereas LaMa-Ensemble inflates variance in geometrically determined interiors, raising MES.
 For a downstream planner, boundary-concentrated uncertainty is directly actionable: high-variance cells flag regions where collision risk is ambiguous and information-gathering actions would reduce planning uncertainty most.